 A healthcare crisis currently exists in Libya due to the ongoing conflict.
 The vast majority of foreign health workers have left the country, which has left hospitals severely understaffed.
-Militarisation of healthcare facilities has also affected access.
-The looting and destruction of medical facilities have led to medicine and equipment shortage and overall increases in the price of medicines.
+The militarisation of healthcare facilities has also affected access.
+The looting and destruction of medical facilities have led to medicine and equipment shortages and overall increases in the price of medicines.

-With the healthcare system in such a state, organisations like Doctors Without Borders are the main providers of health services to the public.
+With the healthcare system in such a state, organisations such as Doctors Without Borders have a large presence in the country.
 It has set up mobile clinics in Tripoli and surrounding areas.
-These clinics mostly focus on infections, diarrhea and skin diseases.
+These clinics mostly focus on infections, diarrhoea and skin diseases.

 Libyan locals often pursue medical facilities abroad for the more chronic conditions that plague the country’s population – such as cardiovascular diseases and diabetes.

-Thus, it is highly recommended that expats consider medical options abroad if a serious condition arises.
+It is therefore highly recommended that expats consider medical options abroad if a serious condition arises.
 That means a medical insurance package should provide for emergency repatriation.

-The Medilink Clinic in Tripoli is staffed by English-speaking expat doctors, and is a popular choice of those accustomed to Western standards of healthcare.
-The clinic offers family services and ER services.
-Medilink is a “members only” private clinic that functions according to either a basic membership and pay-as-you-go service fees, or all-inclusive style membership.
-Many of the oil company and other corporate employees and their families are known to be paying members.
+Medilink is a private clinic that functions according to either a basic membership and pay-as-you-go service fees, or all-inclusive style membership.
+The Medilink Clinic in Tripoli is staffed by English-speaking expat doctors, and is a popular choice for those accustomed to Western standards of healthcare.
+The clinic offers family and emergency services.
+Many expats employed by oil companies and other corporate employees and their families are known to be paying members.